 Add craft glue dots to your stick and then sprinkle with glitter.
-Allow to dry completely before playing.
+Allow drying completely before playing.

 You can easily turn this into an adding or subtracting game as well.
 Use your popsicle sticks as the numbers in your mathematical sentence and have your child write the number on the chalk tree, then attach it to the two sticks that add up to the answer.